dance2die/mdx-bundle-demo/content/blog/2017/deploying-existing-create-react-app-github-netlify/index.md

-After a few moments (<- this is relative term....), you will see a randomly generated URL.
+After a few moments (this is relative term....), you will see a randomly generated URL.

 ![](./images/Step5-Site-deployed.jpg)